salsita/prism/docs/README.md

 }
 ```

 The asterisk in function defintion means that the function is generator. **redux-elm takes heavy assumption that all your Updater functions must be Generators**, this prejudice is especially very useful when working with side effects in the Updaters.
-We've already covered the part where we said that Updaters basically defines mutations of the Model.
-In other words the Updater function takes Model as the input and outputs new Model which has been somehow mutated.
+We've already covered the part where we said that Updaters defines mutations of the Model.
+In other words Updater function takes Model as the input and outputs new Model which has been somehow changed.
 You might have spotted again a similarity with mathematical function.

 ```
 y = f(x);